infinum/js-linters/CONTRIBUTING.md

 ## Project setup

-1. Install root packages `npm install`
+1. Install root packages with `npm install`
-2. Run `npm run bootstrap`
+2. Run `npm run bootstrap` to symlink dependencies

 ## Testing examples

-1. Navigate to specific example project (angular or nextjs) `cd examples/angular`
+1. Navigate to a specific example project (Angular or Next.js), for example `cd examples/angular`
 2. Open it in new VSCode instance `code .`
-3. Run lint command `npm run lint`
+3. Run the lint command with `npm run lint`
-4. Optional run test command (only nextjs) `npm run test`
+4. Optionally run the test command (only for Next.js) with `npm run test`